2010 HP Open

-The 2010 HP Open (also known as the 2010 HP Japan Women's Open Tennis) was a women's tennis tournament played on outdoor hard courts.
-It was the 2nd edition of the HP Open, and was classified as one of the WTA International tournaments of the 2010 WTA Tour.
-It was played in Osaka, Japan from October 11 to October 17.
+The 2010 HP Open, also known as the HP Japan Women's Open Tennis, was a women's tennis tournament played on outdoor hard courts.
+It was the second edition of the HP Open, and was classified as one of the WTA International tournaments of the 2010 WTA Tour.
+It was played in Osaka, Japan from October 11 to October 17, 2010.
+Unseeded Tamarine Tanasugarn won the singles title.